Shushsa/docs/docs/general.md

 block and the rest goes to delegators but the funds that go to the delegators are distributed differently than block rewards.
 They are not proportional to your stake in regards to all coins staked.
-Your fee rewards are proportional to your stake bonded to the particular validator which is similar way how it’s done in polkadot, it’s just a mix of both polkadot distribution (of fee rewards) and cosmos distribution (of block rewards).
+Your fee rewards are proportional to your stake bonded to the particular validator which is the similar way how it’s done in polkadot, it’s just a mix of both polkadot distribution (of fee rewards) and cosmos distribution (of block rewards).

 ## Q16: Why do validators only get 50% of the exchange fees when they provide most of the leg work?
 Kira believes that both delegators and validators have equally important roles.
-The delegators provide security and have to be incentivizes, while validators operate the network for everyone to use.
+The delegators provide security and have to be incentivized, while validators operate the network for everyone to use.
 These roles are distinct, and are equally valuable.
 That's why we set that initial cosmological constant to be 50%.
-Governance set will always be able to decide upon any parameter, however that’s why we have a code of conduct to ensure that things like that are not abused.
+Governance set will always be able to decide upon any parameter, however, that’s why we have a code of conduct to ensure that things like that are not abused.
 It’s similar in case of cosmos network.
 If governance decides to change any variable, they could easily do it.
-It’s a default setting, however assumption is that this ratio would rather decrease than grow.
-There has to be a reasonable value under which network starts operating.
+It’s a default setting, however, the assumption is that this ratio would rather decrease than grow.
+There has to be a reasonable value under which the network starts operating.
 Such as supply of tokens, inflation, and hundreds of other parameters you set in the beginning.
-Although no one can guess how market is going to react it will definitely show us its expectations.
+Although no one can guess how the market is going to react, it will definitely show us its expectations.

 ## Q17: Will voting power be proportional to balance?
 Meaning, 1 wallet with 1 KEX will have exact same voting power as 1 wallet with 1 million KEX?